r12f/divoom/README.md

 pixoo.send_gif_as_animation(16, Duration::from_millis(100), "test_data/animation_builder_tests/logo-16-rotate-4-frames.gif").await
 ```

+Besides gif, we also support png and jpeg format.
+And besides reading from file, we also support loading resource from any `Read` trait.
 For more on how to use it, feel free to check our doc here: <https://docs.rs/divoom/latest/divoom/struct.DivoomAnimationBuilder.html>.

-And if you don't want this animation builder, we can exclude it by specifying the features with:
+And for any reason, if you don't want the builtin animation builder, we can exclude it by specifying the features with:

 ```toml
 [dependencies]